awsdocs/amazon-ec2-user-guide/doc_source/spot-requests.md

 + `ec2:StartInstances` \- Start Spot Instances

-If you specify encrypted EBS snapshots for your Spot Instances and you use custom KMS keys for the encryption, you must grant the **AWSServiceRoleForEC2Spot** role access to those KMS keys so that Amazon EC2 can launch Spot Instances on your behalf\.
+If you specify encrypted EBS snapshots for your Spot Instances and you use customer managed CMKs for encryption, you must grant the **AWSServiceRoleForEC2Spot** role access to the CMKs so that Amazon EC2 can launch Spot Instances on your behalf\.
 The principal is the Amazon Resource Name \(ARN\) of the **AWSServiceRoleForEC2Spot** role\.
 For more information, see [Using Key Policies in AWS KMS](http://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html)\.

 If you had an active Spot Instance request before October 2017, when Amazon EC2 began supporting this service\-linked role, Amazon EC2 created the **AWSServiceRoleForEC2Spot** role in your AWS account\.
 For more information, see [A New Role Appeared in My Account](http://docs.aws.amazon.com/IAM/latest/UserGuide/troubleshoot_roles.html#troubleshoot_roles_new-role-appeared) in the *IAM User Guide*\.